Baby Development And Milestones: Your 8-month-old

-Other markers of cognitive development might be that he brings together familiar behaviours in new ways in order to ‘problem solve’.
-For example, he might reach for his favourite toy and crawl at the same time.
+Other markers of cognitive development might be that your baby brings together familiar behaviours in new ways in order to “problem solve”.
+For example, he/she might reach for his/her favourite toy and crawl at the same time.

-Meanwhile, continue to play games like ‘peek-a-boo’ with your bub that heighten his sense of object permanence.
+Meanwhile, continue to play games like “Peek-A-Boo” with your bub that heighten his/her sense of object permanence.

 Social and Emotional Development

 Don’t be surprised if your tiny social butterfly is not so friendly around strangers (or even known people) anymore.
-Because he is starting to differentiate between familiar and unfamiliar now, it’s not surprising that he might be shy or even anxious around strangers.
+Because he/she is starting to differentiate between familiar and unfamiliar now, it’s not surprising that your child might be shy or even anxious around strangers.

-Your kid is starting to grow wary of strangers, and this is a huge step in his emotional and social growth.
+Your kid is starting to grow wary of strangers, and this is a huge step in his/her emotional and social growth.

-- Given this development, don’t force him to go to people he is not comfortable with, even if they repeatedly ask or try to carry or cuddle him.
-Try explaining to them gently (but firmly!) that your baby is going through this phase of not being comfortable around people he does not know that well.
+- Given this development, don’t force him/her to go to people he/she is not comfortable with, even if they repeatedly ask or try to carry or cuddle your baby.
+Try explaining to them gently (but firmly!) that your baby is going through this phase of not being comfortable around people he/she does not know that well.

-- Ask them to give your baby a little time to get used to them, and he might just reward them with a quick smile or even cuddle!
+- Ask them to give your baby a little time to get used to them, and he/she might just reward them with a quick smile or even cuddle!

-The sunniest of all smiles and the sweetest of all laughs, meanwhile, are reserved for his favourite people in the whole world – his family!
+The sunniest of all smiles and the sweetest of all laughs, meanwhile, are reserved for baby’s favourite people in the whole world – his/her family!

-If your baby does not recognise familiar faces, does not respond when you call his name, you should have chat with the doctor.
+- If your baby does not recognise familiar faces, or does not respond when you call his/her name.

 Speech and Language Development